microchip-pic-avr-examples/pic18f16q41-analog-demo-mplab-mcc/README.md

 Each time the button is pressed, the gain is increased by one step.
 If the gain is at max, then the gain is switched to 1x and the pattern repeats.

 ## Summary
-This demo has shown how to use the OPAMP and ADCC on the PIC18-Q41 family of MCUs to implement a PGA for signal measurements.
+This demo has shown how to implement the OPAMP to function asa PGA for the ADCC for signal measurements.